Marketing analytics is the process of comprising data and technologies to establish trackable metrics and data-driven marketing activities.

 Marketing ROI = [Incremental Sales × Gross Margin – Marketing Investment] ÷ Marketing Investment

 Determining ROI is simple arithmetic; however, estimating and defining the effects of ROI is difficult.
-Imagine that your department spends $2 million on AdWords in 2017 and generates $10 million in incremental sales that year with marketing contribution margins of 50 percent.
+Imagine that your department spends $2 million on Google Ads in 2019 and generates $10 million in incremental sales that year with marketing contribution margins of 50 percent.
 The company would determine its marketing ROI as follows:

 ROI = ($10M × 0.5 – $2M) ÷ $2M = 1.5

 A CMO would have therefore determined that his return is 150 percent on the marketing investment.
 But the CMO will likely still have questions.
-Will the investment in 2017 also pay dividends in 2016?
+Will the investment in 2019 also pay dividends in 2018?
 Will increasing the investment will increase the returns in sales, or are there diminishing returns to marketing?
-What are the longer-term effects, and what is the CLV of client acquired through this campaign?
+What are the longer-term effects, and what is the CLV of the client acquired through this campaign?

 These are the real questions and the goal of analytics is to accommodate these nuances of marketing’s influence on sales so that the estimate of incremental sales is an accurate reality.